moslem101/web-portal-v2/README.md

 This README provides guidelines for adding and customizing components in our Next.js application using shadcn/ui.
 Our project uses Tailwind CSS for styling and follows a consistent design system with custom colors and typography.

+Need to Improve:

+1. In Widget Component Search Filter should auto focus to the selected list when already selected from the list

 ## Table of Contents

 - [Setup](#setup)